Goonengerry, New South Wales: European history

 The land that now makes up Goonengerry was first selected by John Somerville in 1884, parts of which were then taken over by William Ashmore Sheaffe by 1898.
 It was Sheaffe who then leased a section of his property, known as 'Tugela' to establish a school and it was then that the first teacher Thomas Hamilton was appointed.
-Hamilton had no formal teaching qualifications and is was his first position; he was said to have been conscientious but that he adopted crude methods and harsh discipline.
+Hamilton had no formal teaching qualifications and it was his first position; he was said to have been conscientious but that he adopted crude methods and harsh discipline.
 The school, Goonengerry School, was then opened in 1890 and smaller residential and rural lots started to be created.

 In 1921 the first timber mill, a Hollingsworth, was built there in 1921 and, in 1924, a post office was formally opened there and operated from an old farmhouse opposite the school.
 In 1925 the Northern Star declared that Goonengerry was "rapidly growing into a small township".
 Women represented their own interests when they formed the Women's Guild, based at the Goonengery Church in 1926.
 Their meeting where often hosted at the home of Charlotte Rummery who acted as a voluntary 'bush nurse' and would help those in need from the 1920s to the 1940s.

 In 1931, Goonengerry attracted national attention when a local dairy farmer Sam Wiley 'made a stand' against the Board of Tick Control as he objected to the compulsory dipping or spraying of cattle as he believed their milk suffered.
 Wiley, and his family, did everything they could to prevent their stock being sprayed and his daughter, Edna Wiley, was almost arrested for the language she used to the officials and police who became involved.
 Much of the media attention, primarily from the Smith's Weekly, likened it to the Eureka Stockade and painted the family as folk heroes fighting for justice.
-Wiley, who petitioned for a Royal Commission into an alleged miscarriage of justice, chose to spent 63 days in Grafton Gaol rather than pay the £54 of fines he accrued throughout the incident; he called it a 'strategic retirement'.
+Wiley, who petitioned for a Royal Commission into an alleged miscarriage of justice, chose to spend 63 days in Grafton Gaol rather than pay the £54 of fines he accrued throughout the incident; he called it a 'strategic retirement'.

 In the 1940s much of Goonengerry (what would become Goonengerry National Park) was acquired by the Banana Growers Federation who called it Tom Rummery Forest.
 This name was in honour of a forestry inspector of the same name.